martinippo01/BDII-TPO/README.md

 - localhost:3000/view/<number of view> [POST method] -> Create the view
 - localhost:3000/view/<number of view> [GET method] -> Select * view

+## Deployed API

+The API is deployed and accessible at martinippolito.com.ar:3000.
+The data is already inserted, and shares the same endpoints.

 # NO-SQL Part
 user: admin